 if you are interested in sponsoring lovely flowers for one of our upcoming Sunday services.

-Eyeglasses In Good Condition And Non-Perishable Food Pantry Itemsare gratefully accepted year round in the donation boxes located in the Garden Entrance foyer.
+Make your donations now, Eyeglasses in Good Condition and Non-Perishable Food Panry Items are gratefully accepted year round in the donation boxes located in the Garden Entrance foyer.

 Donations Sought for